httusg/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Setting the system to return day of week in English.
+Setting the system to return days of week in English.

 ```r